Indigenous Food, Energy, and Water Systems Graduate Interdisciplinary PhD Minor Program

 Declaring the minor

 Students considering the Indige-FEWS minor should speak with their academic advisor to evaluate how this program aligns with their major coursework and research goals and timelines.
 Students must have a Faculty Committee Member for the Minor.

 Prospective students must submit an Intention Form to the Indige-FEWS program coordinator and request participation of the preferred Minor Faculty Committee Member prior to declaring the Minor in GradPath.
 Once the GIDP Executive Committee and preferred Minor Faculty Committee Member approve the student, the Intention Form will be authorized and returned to the student, who may then include the Minor in the Plan of Study.

 Requesting a Course Substitution

 Students who have declared the Minor may request a course substitution for one of the required courses by submitting a Request Form to the program coordinator.
 The request form must be submitted with a statement of justification (why the substitution is requested), the syllabus from the required course and the syllabus from the substitute course.
-Requests must be authorized by the Minor Advisor and will be reviewed by the GIDP Executive Committee.
+Requests must be authorized by the Minor Faculty Committee Member and will be reviewed by the GIDP Executive Committee.
 If approved, the Request Form will be authorized and returned to the student.

 Membership in the Graduate Interdisciplinary Program (GIDP) in Indigenous Food, Energy, and Water Systems (Indige-FEWS) is open to faculty at the University of Arizona who are willing to make a commitment to the GIDP and interdisciplinary approaches.
 The commitment to the Indige-FEWS GIDP should be expressed through participation in developing and maintaining the GIDP, teaching courses, advising students, or supporting the program for the GIDP.